wp-plugins/add-to-any/README.txt

 == Screenshots ==

-1. Vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
+1. AddToAny vector share buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
 2. Traditional Share/Save button features Facebook, Twitter, and a generic share icon
 3. Mini share menu that drops down when visitors use the universal share button
 4. Full universal share menu modal that includes all services